jtreeves/advent_of_code_2023_solutions/README.md

 -   To view solutions for all days up to and including today, omit the day positional argument: `python3 main.py`
 -   To deactivate the environment after working with this repo: `deactivate`

+To execute the solutions from the C files:

+1. Create the executable: `gcc -o dist/main main.c`
+2. Run the executable: `./dist/main 1`

+Replace the integer at the end of the executable with the day you want to view.

 ## Code Analysis

 Unlike most coding challenge approaches, this repo is written more like a library, with type annotations for documentation, and it uses a more OOP approach overall.